drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_08.md

 # OR 3: Lesson Plan Lecture 8
-## Subgame Perfection
+## Extensive form games and backwards induction

 ### Aims of lecture

 At the end of this lecture students will be to:

-- Define a subgame;
+- Describe properties of a game tree;
-- Define subgame perfect Nash equilibrium;
+- Make connections between normal form games and extensive form games;
+- Describe sequential rationality and backward induction;
+- Use the above to identify equilibrium.

 ### Timeline

 #### Before the lecture

-- Invite students to watch video on subgame perfection.
+- Invite students to play some online games (with variable amounts)

 #### During the lecture